dsw7/ChristmasSocks/README.md

 To make these mounts, I simply print out the `layout.pages` document under the `other` folder, paste the printout onto a plexiglass sheet and cut out the shape according to the template.
 The circles are nothing than drill hole markers.
 Unsurprisingly, this section is completely optional, but this happens to be a convenient place to keep these diagrams.
 ## Shortcuts
-Compile and test release binary:
+_Compile and test release binary_:
 ```bash
 ./configure.py compile --release && ./configure.py test --release
 ```
-Compile and test debug binary:
+_Compile and test debug binary_:
 ```bash
 ./configure.py compile --debug && ./configure.py test --memory
 ```